Liberté, égalité, fraternité: Origins during the French Revolution

 Another form of fraternité was that of the patriotic Church, which identified social links with religious links and based fraternity on Christian brotherhood.
 In this second sense, fraternité preceded both liberté and égalité, instead of following them as in the first sense.
 Thus, two senses of Fraternity: "one, that followed liberty and equality, was the object of a free pact; the other preceded liberty and equality as the mark on its work of the divine craftsman."

 Another hesitation concerning the compatibility of the three terms arose from the opposition between liberty and equality as individualistic values, and fraternity as the realization of a happy community, devoid of any conflicts and opposed to any form of egotism.
 This fusional interpretation of Fraternity opposed it to the project of individual autonomy and manifested the precedence of Fraternity on individual will.

 In this sense, it was sometimes associated with death, as in Fraternité, ou la Mort!
-(Fraternity or Death!), excluding liberty and even equality, by establishing a strong dichotomy between those who were brothers and those who were not (in the sense of "you are with me or against me", brother or foe).
-Louis de Saint-Just thus stigmatized Anarchasis Cloots' cosmopolitanism, declaring "Cloots liked the universe, except France."
+(Fraternity or Death!), excluding liberty and even equality, by establishing a strong dichotomy between those who were brothers and those who were not, in the sense of "you are with me or against me", brother or foe.
+Louis de Saint-Just thus stigmatized Anacharsis Cloots' cosmopolitanism, declaring "Cloots liked the universe, except France."

-With Thermidor and the execution of Robespierre, fraternité disappeared from the slogan, reduced to the two terms of liberty and equality, re-defined again as simple judicial equality and not as the equality upheld by the sentiment of fraternity.
-The First Consul (Napoleon Bonaparte) then established the motto liberté, ordre public (liberty, public order).
+With the Thermidor and the execution of Robespierre, fraternité disappeared from the slogan, reduced to the two terms of liberty and equality, re-defined again as simple judicial equality and not as the equality upheld by the sentiment of fraternity.
+In 1799, the First Consul (Napoleon Bonaparte) established the motto liberté, ordre public (liberty, public order).